 Notable feature: Zen Habits has always remained true to itself.
 It’s never gotten shady with overly promotional material or with other intrusive tactics.

-Chris started as a means of logging his travels, but his blog soon morphed into a highly successful website about self-reflection and empowerment.
+Chris started as a means of logging his travels, but the art of non-conformity blog soon morphed into a highly successful website about self-reflection and empowerment.
 Here you’ll find topics on eliminating self-limiting beliefs and approaching personal matters in both practical and unconventional ways.

 Notable feature: Michael’s blog posts are often short, but this just proves that longer isn’t necessarily better.
 You’ll always walk away feeling more enlightened regardless of article length.